lontiplatform/martini-build-pipeline-aws-terraform/martini-build-image/README.md

 ## Additional Notes

+- **Buildspec and Script**: This module expects the `martini-build-image.yaml` buildspec and `Dockerfile` to exist in the source GitHub repository.
+- **Parameter Management**: The `ssm.tf` file defines a secure parameter in AWS SSM Parameter Store, which provides dynamic runtime configuration to CodeBuild jobs.
+- **Security**: All secrets are stored in AWS Systems Manager Parameter Store as `SecureString` values.
-- **Debugging**: Use CloudWatch logs to troubleshoot build and pipeline errors.
+- **Monitoring & Debugging**: Use CloudWatch logs to troubleshoot issues in the build and pipeline stages.
+Log retention is configurable via `log_retention_days`.
-- **SSM Parameters**: Securely store sensitive values, such as Martini user credentials, using AWS Systems Manager Parameter Store.
-Make sure to set the actual `parameter_name` in the buildspec file before running a build.
-- **Retention Policies**: Log groups created in CloudWatch have a customizable retention period defined in `variable.tf`.
+- **Automation**: The pipeline automatically triggers on commits to the specified Git branch.

 ## Input Reference